While most people would pick a chocolate cake towered high and slathered with rich frosting, my favourite cake is carrot cake.

 I love the combination of flavours – the sweet, earthy carrot combined with the creamy frosting, and the gentle hit of spices.
 I love that it’s not overly-rich (read: I can eat more!), and that it’s not overwhelmingly sweet.
 Plus, any cake where I get one of my 5-a-day is a bonus for me…!

 This Raw Carrot Cake is an absolute dream.
 Completely vegan and suitable for all intolerances, it’s a delicious feast of a cake t stash in the freezer ready for the ultimate afternoon treat.

 Cashew cream frosting is my favourite way to decorate this, although macadamia nut frosting works equally well.
-I love to make huge batches of coconut cream and then flavour them individually, ready to add to my desserts and breakfasts for that week – this orange cashew cream is a current favourite!
+I love to make huge batches of coconut cream and then flavour them individually, ready to add to my desserts and breakfasts for that week – adding some freshly-squeezed orange juice to it is a current favourite!